celestiaorg/docs/docs/developers/full-stack-modular-development-guide.md

 Now that we've tested the contract, let's try deploying it locally using [Solidity Scripting](https://book.getfoundry.sh/tutorials/solidity-scripting.html).

-To do so, update the deloyment script at `script/Contract.s.sol` with the following code:
+To do so, update the deployment script at `script/Contract.s.sol` with the following code:

 ```solidity title="script/Contract.s.sol"